 It’s Mardi Gras time, arguably one the best celebrations in the world.
 It stretches from Twelfth Night (the last night of Christmas) all the way until Ash Wednesday.
 Mardi Gras is French for “Fat Tuesday” to reflect the practice of eating rich, fatty foods before the ritual fasting of the Lenten season.
 It’s also a time to bring out those colorful beads and masks and party!
 This celebration goes on in many parts of the world in various forms.
 So get out there and join the Mardi Gras celebrations on March 5, and party with the world!

-Mardi Gras - History
+Mardi Gras timeline

 The Super Gras

 New Orleans hosts Mardi Gras and the Super Bowl at the same time.

 There were no celebrations during the Spanish possession of Louisiana.

 Students danced through the streets of New Orleans imitating the revelry they'd experienced in Paris.

 - March 3, 1699

 French explorers land in what will become Louisiana.
 They celebrate and name the spot, "Point du Mardi Gras."

 Carnival (the same thing as Mardi Gras) dates back thousands of years to pagan festivals of Spring and fertility.